 This Lee County plan is part of the Workforce Solutions Rural Capital Area (WSRCA) regional strategic planning effort to enhance workforce development, employment, and training in the WSRCA service area.
-In addition to a regional plan, this effort includes individual plans for the nine WSRCA counties to meet the individual county needs and to better leverage the resources and opportunities in each county.
-This county plan is informed by input from the stakeholder survey conducted in the summer of 2020, the county workshop held in July, topic-specific regional focus groups held in August and September, any relevant strategic plans and studies, and economic and labor market data.
+In addition to a regional plan, this effort includes individual plans for the nine WSRCA counties to better leverage the resources and opportunities in each County.